IBM/watson-calorie-counter/README.md

 ## 5. Add Android platform and plug-ins

 If you're using Docker, then you'll need to run *all* of the `cordova` commands inside your Docker container.
-For example:
+Adjust the path for `watson-calorie-counter/mobile` based on your present working directory.For example:

 ```
 $ docker run \
-  --volume="$HOME/watson-calorie-counter/mobile:/mobile" \
+  --volume="watson-calorie-counter/mobile:/mobile" \
   calorie-counter \
   cordova --help
 ```